raspberrypilearning/flappy-astronaut/worksheet.md

 	```

 1. The next step is to read the data from the accelerometer, and then round each of the values.
-The accelerometer detects *changes* in velocity (speed) in three directions - x, y and z.
+The accelerometer detects changes in velocity (speed) in three directions: x, y, and z.

 	```python]
 	def get_shake():